Adrianhein/d-o-188-lab/appendix.md

     [admin@r-h-e-l-9-LAB ~]$

-In this case, we'll need to check login session which direct login with specific non-root user that "podman" can porate.
+In this case, we'll need to check login session which direct login with specific non-root user that "podman" can manage containers.

+---

 This should be runing podman command below